On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

 \parm In \cite{CG} the authors introduce the notion of {\it deeply ramified extensions} $(L|K,v)$ where $(K,v)$ is a local field and $L|K$ is algebraic.
-The authors of \cite{GR} mention that their definition of the notion {\it deeply ramified field} is based on this notion.
 It follows from \cite[Proposition 2.9]{CG} that under the conditions above, $(L|K,v)$ is a deeply ramified extension if and only if $\tr_{F|L} \left(\cM_F\right)=\cM_L$ for every finite extension $F|L$ (note that as an algebraic extension of a local field, $(L,v)$ is henselian, and so the extension of $v$ to $F$ is uniquely determined); see also \cite[Theorem~1.1]{F}.
-Theorem~\ref{defetrace} shows that the latter condition will in general not characterize deeply ramified fields, unless they have archimedean value group (as is the case for algebraic extensions of local fields).
+Theorem~\ref{defetrace} shows that the equality $\tr_{F|L} \left(\cM_F\right)=\cM_L$ will in general not characterize deeply ramified fields, unless they have rank 1 (as is the case for algebraic extensions of local fields).